Steelers QB Dwayne Haskins killed in auto accident – KION546

 Steelers QB Dwayne Haskins killed in auto accident

-Pittsburgh Steelers quarterback Dwayne Haskins has been killed in an auto accident in Florida.
-Haskins’ agent, Cedric Saunders, told ESPN about the quarterback’s death, and the Steelers released a statement extending their condolences.
+FORT LAUDERDALE, Fla.
+(AP) — Pittsburgh Steelers quarterback Dwayne Haskins has been killed in an auto accident near Fort Lauderdale, Florida.
+Authorities say Haskins was hit by a dump truck while walking on a highway.
+The Steelers and Washington Commanders, his former team, released statements extending their condolences.
 The 24-year-old Haskins was a first-round draft choice of Washington in 2019 and started seven games, going 2-5 as a rookie.
 He was 1-5 in six starts the next season for the team, then was released on Dec.
 29, 2020.
 A few weeks later, he was signed by Pittsburgh, but did not play in the 2021 season.